prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 themselves.
 This would be more flexible, but also way harder to configure.

-By abstracting into `shardingStrategy`, we can cover the most common cases without requiring users to have deep knowledge about prometheus relabel configuration.
+By abstracting into `shardingStrategy`, we can cover the most common cases without requiring users to have deep knowledge about Prometheus relabel configuration.

 A field `additionalRelabelConfig` was discussed to allow arbitrary logic to be added before the sharding configuration.
-It was decided that this would duplicate the functionality of [scrape classes](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.ScrapeClass) found in, e.g., the [prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#prometheusspec) custom resource definition.
+It was decided that this would duplicate the functionality of [scrape classes](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.ScrapeClass) found in, e.g., the [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#prometheusspec) custom resource definition.

 The use of `sourceLabel` fields instead of the `__tmp-*` label mechanic was